Leading a healthy life is all-encompassing.

 Substitute all the time; in recipes and in cravings.

 You can always cut out the oil in baked goods and use applesauce, pumpkin puree, and sometimes banana and avocado.
 Cut out sugar and use stevia, xylitol, or honey.
 Make banana ice cream and healthy chocolate or energy balls.
 Eat dried fruit instead of candy.
-Use spices and healthy salts (sea salt is ok and I encourage you to use Himalayan salt) to make anything you think of as bland an adventure for your taste buds.
+Use spices and healthy salts to make anything you think of as bland an adventure for your taste buds.
+Sea salt is ok and I encourage you to use Himalayan salt.
 When you eat better you feel better, point blank.
-Here I’ve put together 7 easy, healthy, and so delicious slow cooker meals to try out now!